-The formulation of the RWQOs or WQPLs should be supported by an assessment of the major point and diffuse sources of pollution, as well as of the water users in the catchment168.
-Notably, there will be some degree of iteration between these assessments and the formulation of the RWQOs/ WQPLs.
+The formulation of the RWQOs or WQPLs should be supported by an assessment of the major point and diffuse sources of pollution, as well as of the water users in the catchment.180 Some degree of iteration, between these assessments and the formulation of the RWQOs/ WQPLs, is likely.

-Initial water quality assessments would be based on the South African Water Quality Guidelines169, but the final water quality assessments must be based on the RWQOs/ WQPLs once these have been established170.
-Similarly, initial assessments of the sources of pollution would be broad-brush assessments of all potential sources, but once the RWQOs/ WQPLs have been established, final pollution source assessments would be based on the critical pollution sources171.
-The catchment assessment should, therefore, run in parallel with the process of formulating the RWQOs/ WQPLs.
+Initially, assessments of water quality status would be benchmarked against the South African Water Quality Guidelines,181 but the final water quality assessment must be based on the RWQOs/ WQPLs once these have been determined.182 Similarly, initial assessments of the sources of pollution would be broad-brush assessments of all potential sources, but once the RWQOs/ WQPLs have been established, final pollution source assessments would be based on these in-stream and in-aquafer objectives.183 The catchment assessment should, therefore, run in parallel with the process of formulating the RWQOs/ WQPLs.

 In the case of surface water resources, RWQOs and WQPLs affect both the upstream water uses and the downstream water users (FIGURE 43).
 In determining these objectives, the DWS or CMA strives to achieve a balance between protecting the water resource for the downstream users and allowing use and development of the water resource upstream of that objective point.
-For the downstream water users, the focus is on protecting the water quality in order to ensure a healthy functional aquatic ecosystem, while also meeting the fitness-for-use requirements of the other recognised water user groups^[145] downstream of that point.
+For the downstream water users, the focus is on protecting the water quality to ensure a healthy functional aquatic ecosystem, while also meeting the fitness-for-use requirements of the other recognised water user groups^[160] downstream of that point.
 However, the selected RWQO/ WQPL might also restrict the type and extent of water use upstream of that point.
-Water uses are addressed in Section 3.2.2.2.3 and includes uses such as the discharge of water containing waste (using some of the allocatable water quality^[3]) or taking water from a water resource (using some of the dilution capacity) [DWAF, 2006d].
-The purpose of the RWQOs/ WQPLs, thus, are to provide greater detail upon which to base the management of water quality, including eutrophication, that is aimed at achieving and sustaining compliance with determined and gazetted RQOs [DWAF, 2006b].
+Water uses are addressed in Section 3.2.2.3 and include uses such as the discharge of water containing waste (using some of the allocatable water quality^[3]) or taking water from a water resource (using some of the dilution capacity) [DWAF, 2006d].
+The purpose of the RWQOs/ WQPLs, thus, are to provide greater detail upon which to base the management of water quality, including eutrophication, which is aimed at achieving and sustaining compliance with determined and gazetted RQOs [DWAF, 2006b].